 This report has been prepared in accordance with the GRI Standards: Core option.
 Global Reporting Initiative (GRI) is a non-profit organization that promotes economic, environmental and social sustainability.

-Bekaert’s responsible performance in 2018 has also been recognized by its inclusion in the Ethibel Excellence Index (ESI) Europe - a reference benchmark for top performers in terms of corporate social responsibility based on Vigeo - Eiris’s research - as well as in Kempen SRI.
+Bekaert’s responsible performance in 2019 has also been recognized by its inclusion in the Ethibel Excellence Index (ESI) Europe - a reference benchmark for top performers in terms of corporate social responsibility based on Vigeo - Eiris’ research - as well as in Kempen SRI.

-In 2018 rating agencies MSCI and ISS-oekom analyzed the environment, social and governance performance of our company, based on our publicly available information.
+In 2019 rating agencies MSCI and ISS-oekom have analyzed the Environment, Social and Governance performance of our company, based on our publicly available information.
 Their reports are used by institutional investors and financial service companies.
-In 2018, Bekaert received a BBB rating in the MSCI ESG Ratings assessment (above average) and a C- rating (below average) from ISS-oekom.
+In 2019, Bekaert received a rating of BBB in the MSCI ESG Ratings assessment (above average) and a C- rating (on average within the sector) from ISS-oekom.

-For the second year in a row, Bekaert was awarded a gold recognition level from EcoVadis, an independent sustainability rating agency whose methodology is built on international CSR standards.
-The agency states that Bekaert is performing equally or better than 99% of the companies assessed by EcoVadis in the same industry.
+For the third year in a row, Bekaert was awarded a gold recognition level from EcoVadis, an independent sustainability rating agency whose methodology is built on international CSR standards.
+The agency states that Bekaert forms part of the top 3% of all companies assessed in the same industry category.

-In response to the growing interest throughout the supply chain with regards to reporting on the carbon footprint of operations and logistics, Bekaert also participates in the Climate Change and Supply Chain questionnaires of CDP (formerly known as the Carbon Disclosure Project).
-For 2018, Bekaert received a D score for its Climate Change efforts, below sector average and a C score for its supply chain efforts, scoring better than the sector average.
+In response to growing interest throughout the supply chain to report on the carbon footprint of operations and logistics, Bekaert also participates in the Climate Change and Supply Chain questionnaires of CDP (formerly known as the Carbon Disclosure Project).

-Bekaert has numerous corporate memberships, including various relevant bilateral chambers of commerce and general industry associations, such as Agoria, VOKA – Flanders and Wire Association International.
+Bekaert has numerous corporate memberships, including various relevant bilateral chambers of commerce and general industry associations, such as Agoria, VOKA – Flanders and Wire Association International and cross-industry associations such as the Conference Board.
 Bekaert is also a member of national employer associations in all countries where Bekaert is active.